-If one travels upward too high and too quickly (around 1600 feet or 500 meters per day), the amount of oxygen in the atmosphere isn't enough to keep the body healthy.
-The symptoms of AMS can mimic the symptoms of a hangover, or be bad enough to put someone in the hospital.
+If one travels upward too high and too quickly, the amount of oxygen in the atmosphere isn't enough to keep the body healthy.
+The symptoms of AMS can mimic the symptoms of a cold and can be bad enough to put someone in the hospital.
 Before you do something as strenuous as climb a mountain or hiking at high altitudes, you will need to talk to your doctor.

 Check out what people had to say about our portable oxygen concentrators, while they were traveling about and admiring the world from a bird's eye view.

 Karen, 57, owner of a Respironics SimplyGo – I decided to get my SimpleGo because of how high it can go and still give me the oxygen I need.
 When I was diagnosed with COPD, and my doctor prescribed oxygen with a continuous flow, I was sad because I thought that meant I wouldn't be able to climb Mt.
 Takao, which was on my bucket list for many years.
 When I read that it can go as high as 10,000 feet, it offers a continuous flow and is only 10 pounds, and I knew I had to get it.
 I have a bad back, so I didn't want to carry something up a mountain that weighed close to 20 lbs.
 This concentrator was perfect for what I needed, and I'm planning on go back to Mt.
 Takao again next year!